sarjil15/SWARM-Role-TG-Bot-Set-Up-Guide/README.md

 source ~/.bashrc
 go version

-Mac
-brew install go

 2️⃣ Telegram Bot Set-Up 🤖
 (a) Create a Bot

 Open 👉 @BotFather

-Send /newbot → set name & username
+Send /newbot and follow instructions

-Copy your Bot Token (looks like 1234567:ABC-XYZ...)
+Copy your Bot Token (looks like: 123456:ABC-xyz...)

-(b) Get Chat ID
+(b) Get Your Chat ID

 Send a message to your bot

-Visit:
+Open in browser:

 https://api.telegram.org/botYOUR_BOT_TOKEN/getUpdates

-Replace YOUR_BOT_TOKEN with your token
+(replace YOUR_BOT_TOKEN with your actual token)

-Find your chat ID in the result & save it ✅
+Copy your Chat ID from the response ✅

-⚠️ If empty → send a message to your bot first, then refresh
+⚠️ If result is empty ({"ok":true,"result":[]}), send another message to your bot and refresh.

 3️⃣ Install & Configure GSwarm
 Install